About Mr. Roth

 At ISS, our job as a community of students, teachers, parents and other adults in the school is not only to help students acquire the content knowledge necessary to be adequately prepared for their next level of education, but also to teach the habits, skills and character necessary to be a successful life-long learner and productive member of the communities in which they will live.

 As such, students will not only be assessed on their progress toward mastery of the Mathematical Learning Targets, but also of their progress toward mastery of the Work Habits that are necessary for success in school and life.
-The rubric that will be used for the periodic assessment of mastery of these Learner Attributes can be downloaded below.
+The Work Habits Rubric will be used for the periodic assessment of mastery of these Learner Attributes.

 Clicking Thinkwave at the top of this page will allow you to access a page containing the assessment of progress toward mastery of Learning Targets and learner attributes.
 However, a numerical grade will only be given at the end of every Unit of Study (approximately every 4 - 6 weeks).
 The reason behind this, is that when looking at mastery over time, a student may not show mastery of a Learning Target until the end of a unit, which is the appropriate time for mastery of the Learning Target.
 To give a grade to a student before adequate opportunity to master the material has been given would be unfair to the student and give an inaccurate portrayal of how the student is progressing towards that mastery.
 All Learning Targets are based on Common Core Mathematical Content Standards.

 In addition to the mathematical content, students are assessed on their mathematical practice and thinking, called the Mathematical Habits of Mind.
 Mathematicians use these overarching strategies, approaches and ways of thinking in order to successfully solve problems.
 These ways of thinking and practicing mathematics are summarized by the Common Core Standards for Mathematical Practice.

 Student transcripts (that will be seen by universities when students apply) will contain a numeric grade based on both mastery of Learning Targets and progress toward Mathematical Practice Standards.